Department of Chemistry and Biochemistry

 PhD Program Requirements

-For the Doctor of Philosophy in Chemistry or Biochemistry, students must satisfy the proficiency requirement, complete a core program of coursework, advance to candidacy by passing the comprehensive examination*, conduct independent research and analysis in their disciple and write and defend a dissertation based on the student’s research.
+For the Doctor of Philosophy in Chemistry or Biochemistry, students must satisfy a qualifying exam requirement, complete a core program of coursework, advance to candidacy by passing the comprehensive examination*, conduct independent research and analysis in their discipline, present that research in a public seminar during the 4th year of the graduate program and write and defend a dissertation based on the student’s research.

 PhD Course Requirements